 How to ace it?

-An organization must make sure that its communication process is transparent and straightforward.
-No secrets.
-Employees like to know things.
+An organization must ensure that its communication process is transparent and straightforward.
 Nobody can work in an environment where they are surrounded by secrets and hidden information.

 If you have a message that needs to be relayed throughout the organization, assign your subordinates a deadline and hold them accountable for it.
 Also, make sure to check with employees at all levels to confirm whether the information was received.